1973 Indianapolis 500: Finish

 Savage was taken to the hospital with third degree burns and flame inhalation, but was in stable condition.
-One hour and eleven minutes after the accident, the debris was cleaned up, and the race was resumed.
-After witnessing the Savage crash, a disconsolate George Snider decided to climb out of his car for the day, and turned it over to A. J. Foyt, his car owner.
+After a red flag delay of about an hour and eleven minutes, the two crash scenes were cleared; the race resumed at 4:16 pm.
+After witnessing the Savage crash, a disconsolate George Snider decided to climb out of his car for the day.
+He turned it over to A. J. Foyt, his car owner.
 Foyt himself had already dropped out on lap 37, and was standing by in case he was needed for relief.

-The race restarted with Al Unser leading, and attrition continued to take a toll on the field.
-On lap 73, Jimmy Caruthers blew his engine, and a connecting rod flew out, punctured, and violently blew his right front tire on the main stretch.
-He was able to maintain control of the car, and coasted around to the pit area.
+The race restarted on lap 61 with Al Unser leading, and attrition continued to take a toll on the field.
+On lap 73, Jimmy Caruthers violently blew his right front tire on the main stretch.
+The tire had suffered a puncture due to debris from Wally Dallenbach's blown engine.
+The suspension was damaged, but he was able to maintain control of the car, and coasted around to the pit area.
 Al Unser's day ended with a blown engine on lap 75, and Gordon Johncock, another of Savage's Patrick Racing/STP teammates, assumed the lead.